zamazan4ik/awesome-pgo/article/article.md

 TODO: Add to the article information about PGO profile file formats.
 Discuss at least LLVM-compatible format.
 Sampling file format is described here - https://clang.llvm.org/docs/UsersManual.html#sample-profile-formats .
 But not instrumentation formats - is it possible to find it?
 Is it required since we have documented sampling format?
 TODO: Write about multiple instrumentation and sampling tooling and their compatibility with PGO infrastructure: https://thume.ca/2023/12/02/tracing-methods/

+### PGO and constant-time calculations

+At TechInternals 2024 after the [talk](https://internals.tech/2024/abstracts/9746) I was asked by [Ignat Korchagin](https://twitter.com/ignatkn) about the PGO influence on constant-time calculations.
+Constant time computation is an important topic in very specific domains like cryptography.
+If you never heard about that I can recommend to start from the following points: a beginner-friendly [intro](https://www.chosenplaintext.ca/articles/beginners-guide-constant-time-cryptography.html), the BearSSL [article](https://www.bearssl.org/constanttime.html), more advanced things from the "Robust Constant-Time Cryptography" [talk](https://www.youtube.com/watch?v=OZEM_ZAPi5M); if you want to check something more practical - check the [code](https://github.com/RustCrypto/crypto-bigint?tab=readme-ov-file#security-notes).
+The topic is not that easy and has a lot of hidden "gems".

+There are different strategies about how the constant time computation can be implemented.
+Some of them are more robust, some them less.
+Good news that all known to me ways to implement it "properly" (quotes here because I am not an expert in this field) shouldn't be affected by PGO.
+If you have some `sleep`-based logic with some jittering - PGO shouldn't break the things here.
+"Useful" part of the computation probably will be optimized and become more CPU-efficient but timers will remain in your code.
+If you use more sophisticated techniques like using proper assembly instructions per architecture, etc. (the rabbit hole here is too deep to discuss in depth - I will leave it for crypto (not currency!) professionals) - highly-likely it also won't be broken.
+In this case, anyway, you need somehow to check the generated assembly - with or without PGO doesn't matter since even the compiler update can ruin all your efforts via a too clever optimization.
+If you use inline assembly for that - good news since all known to me modern compilers are pretty conservative about inline assembly and won't touch it.
+However, this trick can be broken by some PLO tools like BOLT since it disassembles your program and can try to be too intelligent and optimize-out your constant-related tricks.
+More details see about that see in "PGO, PLO and inline assembly" section.
+As a small conclusion - it should be pretty safe to use at least PGO in this domain.

+By the way, Ignat at Cloudflare does pretty funny things with the Linux kernel - you can check his [blog](https://blog.cloudflare.com/author/ignat) (more precisely - part of the Cloudflare engineering materials but I don't care), you could find interesting things.
+Unfortunately, without PGO mentioning (at least yet) :)

 ## Related projects